Himanshu28124/todo-context-local/README.md

-Todo Apps :-
+📝 Todo App ✅🗒️
-A set of elegant and responsive Todo applications built using React, demonstrating state management with Context API + Local Storage and Redux Toolkit.
-Designed for clean user experience with persistent task storage and seamless interactions.
+A sleek and responsive Todo application built with React, utilizing the Context API for global state management and Local Storage for persistent data.
+Designed for a smooth user experience with an intuitive interface across all devices.

 🚀 Features

--> Manage tasks: add, update, delete, toggle completion ✔️
+--> Add, update, delete, and toggle tasks ✔️

--> Persistent data with Local Storage — tasks stay even after refresh 🔄
+--> Data persists using Local Storage — tasks remain even after closing the browser 🔄

--> Two advanced state management implementations:

--> Context API + Local Storage 🌐
+--> Global state management with React Context API 🌐

--> Fully responsive design for desktop and mobile devices 💻📱
+--> Responsive design for desktop and mobile devices 💻📱

+--> Clean architecture with functional components and Hooks 🎯

 🛠 Tech Stack

--> React (with Hooks)
+--> React (Context API, Hooks) ⚛️

--> Context API

--> Redux Toolkit

--> Local Storage
+--> Local Storage for persistence 💾

--> Tailwind Css (modular, responsive)
+--> CSS3 (responsive, modular) 🎨

--> Vite
+--> Vite ⚡